 Looking for Love

-When a parent needs to be up early for an important day of work, but instead they are awake in bed waiting for you to either call or get home because you were supposed to be home hours ago—the agony they go through is bandaged by love, which is used to explain why Mom’s continue to endure your overall disrespect.
-And love is why they mostly sit idly by while you belittle their lives in various ways, like how she dressed when she was young, or what music she liked, how old she is….
-You’ll have to get to their age to understand but you’ll see.
-We’re all pretty rude pretty often when we’re growing up.
+When a parent needs to be up early for an important day of work, but instead they are awake in bed waiting for you to either call or get home because you were supposed to be home hours ago —the agony they go through is bandaged by love, which is used to explain why Mom’s continue to endure your overall disrespect.

 My point is that your Mother has loved you in her own way and you did not always make that easy.
 She may not have done what storybooks told you she would.
 She may not have done what your friend’s moms did.
 She may in fact have even been cold and unfeeling.
-And while that might suck, she didn’t sell you for crack.
+And while that might suck, she didn’t sell you for crack, or beat you.

 Remember, you can’t ask an elephant for the ink from an octopus.
 Nor can you ask a blackbird to swim like a fish.
 People can only be what they are.
 So rather than having some ideal that you compare your mother to, focus instead on trying to see what she actually does do as herself.